Post Author: Eugene Nagawiecki

 BONUS: Don’t Overdo It

-Speaking of not feeling desperate, our bonus tip cannot be stressed enough: don’t over do it.
+Speaking of not feeling desperate, our bonus tip cannot be stressed enough: don’t overdo it.

 Use upselling and other sales techniques appropriately.
 Stick to the mantra ‘quality over quantity’.
 Use the advice above and make sensible suggestions only when appropriate – even if it means (or at least seems) not very often.